Your payments are encrypted and

 You’ll also get a good view over the extensive Inca ruins of Llactapata (also known as Patallacta on some maps).
 Llactapata means ‘upper town’ in Quechua and was first discovered by Hiram Bingham in 1911 and was primarily an agricultural station used to supply Machu Picchu with maize, the staple crop of the Incas.
 The settlement comprised over one hundred buildings, houses for the workers and soldiers, including five baths.

-For a further 7 km the path follows the left bank of the river up to the small village of Wayllabamba (3,000m).
+For a further 7 km the Inca Trail to Machu Picchu follows the left bank of the river up to the small village of Wayllabamba (3,000m).
 The name in Quechua means ‘grassy plain’.
 We will probably spend the night here depending on the speed of the group.
 This is the last place along the trek that you can buy snacks and drinks.

 The stream is named after the Huayruro which is an ornamental tree.
 It’s seeds are red and black.
 Many of the porters from the Ollantaytambo district are also known as Huayruros because of their traditional red and black ponchos!
 A little further on you’ll enter a beautiful cloud forest passing a waterfall.